Strawberry Bread Recipe (Made With Fresh Strawberries)

 Strawberry Bread Variations

-• This moist batter can be used to make strawberry muffins.
+• This batter can also be used to make strawberry muffins.

 These loaves of strawberry bread can be stored at room temperature for up to 3 days.
 Use resealable bags or an airtight container to lock in the moisture.
 (The original recipe said to let the loaves sit overnight before slicing.
 I have never been successful at that!
 I always slice a loaf and sample it warm from the oven.)
 To freeze, wrap each loaf in plastic wrap, and then place the wrapped loaves in resealable freezer bags.
 Freeze for up to 3 months.